 The Doctoral Schools of PADA are held twice a year during the inter-semester break - in January and June/July.
-Each school offers one- or two-week intensive modules on a number of specialized topics.
+Each school offers one-week intensive modules on a number of specialized topics.
 Modules usually run from Monday to Friday, from 8:30 to 5:00 pm.

-- other scientists in related or unrelated disciplines.
+- other researchers in related or unrelated disciplines;

 The university in Africa faces pressures from a global knowledge economy which emphasizes innovation and invention.
 Early and emerging scholars are the drivers of knowledge production in this new context, where career advancement is tied to local innovation and transnational competitiveness and the idea of the scholar as leader, marketer and innovator.

 This course introduces early and mid-career scholars to the changing profile of the emerging African scholar.
 It will explore global and African landscapes of 21st century knowledge production in order to help students understand changes taking place in the role and function of the scholar, and appreciate the new challenges and responsibilities the next generation of African scholars are expected to meet.

 The process of obtaining a doctoral degree can be a difficult, long and lonely journey.
 It requires persistence and a plan to deal with resources, time and people.
 Having these skills will make your journey to a PhD less stressful and will guarantee that you will finish your thesis in good time.

 The course is designed as a practical guide; it is conducted in a seminar style, with emphasis on experiential and peer learning.
 The course incorporates exercises and assignments that encourage students to individually reflect on and put into immediate practice what they learn.

 o The nature of the PhD process

 o Institutional environment and your obligations

 o Managing life during the PhD (school-life balance; managing your studies as a female or part-time student; dealing with stress, frustration, etc.)